kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/recursion.md

 Each time a recursive function calls itself, another frame is added to the stack.
 This continues until the base case is reached.
 In the case of the factorial function, this is what the stack would look like at the moment that the base case is reached:

 Notice that eack stack frame contains its own `n` variable.
-Sometimes, we say that each function call has its own *state*, or variables that are local to its stack frame, which make the overall computation possible.
+We say that each function call has its own *state*, or variables that are local to its stack frame, which make the overall computation possible.

 Once the base case (`factorial(1)`) is reached, it returns `1` to the previous function call (`factorial(2)`).
 In fact, each recursive call will receive a return value, multiply it by `n` (whatever `n` is in that stack frame), and return the result to the previous recursive caller.